Link: Apply now for the Southwest Rapid Rewards® Plus Credit Card

 Earn Companion Pass With Southwest Credit Cards

-The rewards structure on the Southwest Plus Card isn’t necessarily industry-leading, though the reason you may want to put spending on this card is for another reason.
+The rewards structure on the Southwest Plus Card isn’t necessarily industry-leading, though there’s another reason you may want to put spending on this card.

-One of the very best values in travel is the Southwest Airlines Companion Pass, and you can typically earn that through credit card spending (or credit card bonuses) on a Southwest credit card.
+One of the best values in travel is the Southwest Airlines Companion Pass, and you can typically earn that through credit card spending (or credit card bonuses, as is the case here) on a Southwest credit card.

 Southwest Companion Pass requires earning 135,000 Rapid Rewards points in a calendar year, though you get a boost of 10,000 points toward that just for having a co-branded Southwest card.

-Only certain types of points accrual qualify, including Southwest credit card spending, as well as Southwest credit card welcome bonuses.
+Only certain types of points accrual qualify, including Southwest credit card spending and Southwest credit card welcome bonuses.
 So this bonus would get you a good way toward earning Companion Pass.

 Southwest Plus Card 3% Foreign Transaction Fees